(UPDATED) All you need to know about ownership of electric vehicles (EVs) in Singapore in 2019

 Renault also says a Zoe owner can save $1,300 on service at 30,000km (only one service is needed, compared to three for a normal car)

 A key concern for EVs, as it was for hybrids, is battery longevity.
-For hybrids, it’s never proven to be a major issue and it looks to be the same for EVs too.
+Reassuringly hybrid cars have shown that there are no major issues with battery packs and their lifespan – and it looks to be the same for EVs too.

 Modern power electronics are very good at keeping the batteries in peak working condition (charge levels, temperature etc), so battery packs are rated for the lifetime of the vehicle.